-If you have never received any type of federal or non-federal assistance agreements please indicate this in response to item iii. and you will receive a neutral score of 7 points for this factor i) Currently or Has Ever Received an EPA Brownfields Assessment, Revolving Loan Fund, or Cleanup Grant [14 Points]
+If you have never received any type of federal or non-federal assistance agreements please indicate this in response to item iii. and you will receive a neutral score of 3 points for this factor i) Currently or Has Ever Received an EPA Brownfields Assessment, Revolving Loan Fund, or Cleanup Grant

-Identify and provide information regarding each of your current and most recent EPA Assessment, Revolving Loan Fund or Cleanup brownfields grant(s) (but no more than five).
+Identify and provide information regarding each of your current and most recent EPA assessment, revolving loan fund or cleanup brownfields grant(s) (but no more than five).
 Demonstrate how you successfully managed the grant(s), and successfully performed all phases of work under each grant by providing information on the following:

-1. Compliance with grant requirements [7 Points]:
+1. Compliance with grant requirements [3 points]:

 Discuss your compliance with the work plan, schedule and terms and conditions.
-Include whether you have made, or are making, sufficient progress towards achieving the expected results of the grant in a timely manner?
-If you are not, please explain why.
+Include whether have made, or are making, sufficient progress towards achieving the expected results of the grant in a timely manner?
+If you are not, please explain why?
 What corrective measures did you take, or are you taking, and how did you document and communicate them?